oshaughnessy/sierramountainll/_pages/parents.md

 ### Shoes

-_Can you use cleats from another sport?_
+_"Can you use cleats from another sport?"_
 Yes!
 Cleats with plastic or rubber studs can be used up through Majors.
 In 50-70, Junior, and Senior leagues, [metal-spiked cleats may also be used](https://www.littleleague.org/help-center/are-cleats-with-metal-spikes-permitted/).

-_Can you use shoes that aren't cleats?_
+_"Can you use shoes that aren't cleats?"_
 Yes.
 Cleats are not _required_, but they are wise.
 A player should always wear shoes that will give them good traction in dirt and grass, fit snugly, and stay on during running and sliding.
 Laces should be